SorellaLabs/brontes/book/mev_inspectors/cex_dex.md

 ### Step 3: CEX Price Estimation

-To estimate the CEX price the arbitrageur traded at, we use two distinct methods:
+To estimate the CEX price the arbitrageur traded at, we use two distinct methods

-### Dynamic Time Window Volume Weighted Markouts
+### A. Dynamic Time Window Volume Weighted Markouts

 This method calculates a Volume Weighted Average Price (VWAP) within a dynamic time window around each block.
 We use a dynamic window to capture diverse arbitrage scenarios across different market conditions.